I started Paystack in 2015 with Shola Akinlade and Ezra Olubi.

 Devcenter

 In 2013, I started a database of Nigerian designers called Curation.
 It didn’t go too far, but I connected with Akin Falomo as a result.
-Later, we founded Devcenter with Seun Awoyele and Kolawole Balogun.
+A few months later, we founded Devcenter with Seun Awoyele and Kolawole Balogun.

-At first the project was a website for sharing side projects, but slowly it evolved into a community.
-I worked on it for about two years, and made a lot of developer and designer friends during this period.
+At first the project was a website for sharing side projects but slowly it evolved into a community.
+I worked on the Devcenter brand and product for about two years.
+I also founded its open source arm Devcenter Square.

 Under Akin’s direction, Devcenter is now a community of 18,000+ software developers, designers and technology professionals.
 They also offer a developer support service called Gigson.

-• I started learning web design during an internship in 2012 and subsequently interned for a few months with Chris Ogunlowo (Kwirkly) where I got exposed to advertising and copywriting.
+2012: I started learning web design during an internship.
+I subsequently worked for a few months with Chris Ogunlowo (Kwirkly) where I got exposed to advertising and copywriting.

-• Through Kwirkly, I got a consulting gig making websites for businesses with Mamuzo Emielu (Webxpress).
-This also lasted for a few months and I got much better at web design on the job.
+2012: Through Kwirkly, I got a consulting gig with Mamuzo Emielu (Webxpress) making websites for businesses.
+This also lasted for a few months and I got much better at web design.